Jazzar Pasha: Domestic policies

 Al-Jazzar understood well that in order to maintain his political and military dominance in Syria, his rule needed a solid economic foundation.
 Al-Jazzar acquired his income from a variety of means, namely taxes, commerce, tolls and extortion.
-As such, he continued and strengthened the lucrative monopolies on cotton and grain that were established by Zahir.
+As such, he continued and strengthened the lucrative monopolies on cotton and grain that were established by Daher.
 In the 1780s, he expelled French cotton traders from Acre and Jaffa.
 Improvements in agricultural development and increased trade from Palestine bolstered the economic prosperity of certain enclaves of territory in his domain, particularly the coastal cities of Acre, Sidon and Beirut.
 He successfully suppressed marauding Bedouin tribes and thus increased security and maintained order in his territories.
 Although he attempted to attract immigrants, including Christians and Jews, to settle in his domains, al-Jazzar's institution and strict enforcement of a stringent and high taxation policy heavily burdened the population to the point that many emigrated from the areas he ruled to neighboring regions.

 In a description of al-Jazzar's rule in Acre, Renaudot wrote that al-Jazzar was "violent, carried away by his temperament; though he is not inaccessible ...
 He is sometimes just, great, and generous, at other times furious and bloody."
 Commenting on his method of rule, al-Jazzar wrote "In order to govern the people of this land, one cannot be too severe.
 But if I strike with one hand, I recompense with the other.
 This is how I maintained for thirty years, in spite of everybody, complete possession of all [the land] between the Orontes and the estuary of the Jordan".